NINAnor/ecRxiv/.github/ISSUE_TEMPLATE/community-review---full-version.md

 If one check is not fulfilled, or requires some more discussion, press the *target* sign to the right on that line and *convert to issue*.
 Follow up the point there.
 The reviewes may add any additional comments, besides these general checks, as commenst below.

+Before you start:

+Please add the indicator ID to the title of this issue (replacing the placeholder text that reads "indicatorID"), or check that it is not already there.
+Also, under **lables** in the right column, locate and choose the correct indicatorID from the list (if not already chosen).

 ### Conflict of interest

 - [ ] I confirm that I have conflict of interest that makes me unsuited to review this indiator.
 If not, I will convert this checkbox into an issue and declare my conflict there.